-Whether you are developing an ADF Mobile application or a classic ADF Server application, it is becoming more and more important to support HiDPI screens (high resolution or “retina” displays).
+Whether you are developing a MAF (or ADF Mobile) application or a classic ADF Faces application, it is becoming more and more important to support HiDPI screens (high resolution or “retina” displays).
 There is no easier way to make your application look out-dated than to use grainy, unprofessional image assets or use them improperly.

-In HTML, the “px” unit corresponds to the same amount of space regardless of the DPI of your device (however, the number of device pixels may vary).
+In HTML, the “px” unit (sometimes referred to as a “dp” or density-independent pixel) corresponds to the same amount of space regardless of the DPI of your screen (however, the number of screen pixels may vary).
 The original iPhone models did not have HiDPI displays.
 Each point of color on those screens corresponds to one HTML CSS “px” unit.
-Newer iPhone models introduced a HiDPI (or “retina”) display that has 4 device pixels in the same amount of space that 1 device pixel used to take up (2 device pixels wide by 2 device pixels tall); on these new devices, the width and height “px” values use twice the amount of device pixels.
+Newer iPhone models introduced a HiDPI (or “retina”) display that has 4 screen pixels in the same amount of space that 1 screen pixel used to take up (2 screen pixels wide by 2 screen pixels tall); on these new screens, the width and height “px” values use twice the amount of screen pixels.

 Why is this a common problem?
-Since ADF Mobile uses HTML, displaying an image is not as simple as just specifying the source path and magically hoping the browser will know that you are using a high resolution image.
+Since MAF (or ADF Mobile) uses HTML, displaying an image is not as simple as just specifying the source path and magically hoping the browser will know that you are using a high resolution image.
 You must specify dimensions to go along with the source path.

 Let’s work with an example.
 You have an image named “image-64.png”.
 This image has a size of 64 by 64 individual dots of color (individual points of color information).
 If you coded your page like the following, the image will be shown with a width of 64px and a height of 64px (one color dot per “px”):